University of Wisconsin Emergency Medicine Fellowships & 3+1 Program

 Who should consider a 3+1 program?

 Any resident who would like an additional year of training to pursue clinical, academic, and/or personal interests should consider this program.
-For example, a program can be developed under traditional fellowship areas or new, innovative academic areas.
+A program can be developed under traditional fellowship heading, but innovative approaches are welcomed.

 How much will I be paid?